-Dark Chocolate Cherry & Pistachio Bark Recipe (Paleo, Primal, & Vegan, Medical Medium Protocol)
+Dark Chocolate Cherry & Pistachio Bark Recipe (Paleo, Primal, & Vegan)

-The 3 most important things to watch for are these:
+The 3 most important things to watch for are:

 1. Make sure the heat is extremely low as the chocolate can burn easily and then will taste bitter no matter what.
 That’s why I use a double boiler.
-You can also rig one of these up using a heat resistant bowl over a saucepan that is filled with boiling water.
+You can also rig one of these up using a heat resistant glass or stainless steel bowl over a saucepan that's filled with boiling water.

 2. Once you’ve added the cocoa powder, it is very important you don’t get ANY water in the mixture.
 Otherwise it may “seize” and turn into a thick, unworkable mess.
 Even a drop of moisture can do this… so be careful and don’t ruin your beautiful chocolate!